VictorCamargo/LocalTheme/README.md

 Features
 -------------------------------

+- Free
-- Responsive design
+- Responsive
 - List all of your projects
-- An easy way to find a project (Just type the name of the project, if you have only one project listed, press Enter, and enter to the project)
+- An easy way to find a project (Just type the name of the project, and press enter, to the project)
 - Shows how many projects you have
 - Can list by modification date
 - Can list by alphabetical order

-Recent Updates
--------------------------------

 - New Design (Cleaner and lighter)
 - Shortcut to phpMyAdmin
 - Improved performance

+Recent Updates
+-------------------------------

+- List version of: PHP, Apache and MySQL
+- Now in Angularjs